Posts

 Image

 Greetings, all my fellow Milwookies, homo-sapiens, and all other sentient lifeforms of the Planet Earth.
 This is Starship Fonzie, the official podcast of the Milwaukee Science Fiction and Fantasy League.
-I’m your host, Eric J. Hildeman, and we’re going to let you know what’s going on in the world of sci fi in Milwaukee, and in the SFF world generally.
-This podcast is being pre-recorded live from the Imperial Palace on Arrakis, where Paul Atreides is about to face off with Feyd Rautha in a duel.
-Actually, it's coming to you from Milwaukee, Wisconsin, or as the rest of the world knows it, the site of the Republican National Convention this summer.
-That’s going to be a big event.
-Disastrous, but a big event.
-I think overall, this will be good for Milwaukee’s economy, and bad for its overall mental health.
-There’s going to be protests, there are going to be counter-protests, its gonna be a lot.
-But have you seen Dune Part 2?
-If not, go see it.
-It’s time VERY well spent.
-Welcome to the
+I’m your host, Eric J. Hildeman, and we’re going to let you know what’s going on in the world of sci fi in Milwaukee, and in the SFF world more generally.
+This podcast is being pre-recorded live from the headquarters of UNIT in central London, where the Doctor has defeated Sutekh for the second time.
+Actually, it's coming to you from Milwaukee, Wisconsin, or as Milwaukee businesses are calling it, “That city where the economic windfall predicted by hosting the RNC is not materializing.”
+Seriously.
+Restaurants aren’t getting their private bookings, other local businesses are not getting any special orders ahead of the convention… it’s just not materializing.
+Catering?
+Not really materializing.
+So right now, it looks like the only businesses that will be making any money off this are

 Image